-All students will receive their performance evaluations from their preceptors at the midpoint and end of each APPE.
-These evaluations will be placed in RXpreceptor for their use and the use of subsequent preceptors.
-RXpreceptor is used to submit and monitor evaluations of each student's APPEs.
+Preceptors will complete performance evaluations of students at the midpoint and end of each rotation.
+These evaluations will be completed and housed in CORE by the preceptors for their use and the use of subsequent preceptors.

+CORE is used to submit and monitor evaluations of each student's APPEs.